Matcher

 • @exceptions: INV-003 (no matching payment found)

-For large datasets (10,000+ records per side), the matcher automatically uses Redis for indexing when available.
+For large datasets (10,000+ records per side), the matcher automatically switches to an indexed matching strategy when the infrastructure supports it.
 This provides significant performance improvements by pre-indexing records by their matchOn keys rather than performing pairwise comparison.

-No configuration change is needed — the matcher detects Redis availability and dataset size automatically.
+No configuration change is needed — the matcher detects the optimal strategy based on dataset size automatically.

 Matcher as the foundation.
 Most Hyphen workflows start with a matcher step.
 The matched records flow into deterministic processing, while exceptions route to AI agents or human review.
 This is the graduated exception handling pattern: deterministic rules for clear cases, AI for ambiguous cases, humans for edge cases.